crisperdue/prooftoys-site/content/_index.md

 an especially simple way.
 You can always dig into the solution of any problem and any proof to see exactly how it was done.

-Our first problem is from the book "My Best Mathematical and Logic Puzzles" by the legendary <a target=_blank href="https://en.wikipedia.org/wiki/Martin_Gardner">Martin Gardner</a>, author of numerous books of entertaining and puzzling mathematics and, for 25 years, the Mathematical Games column in Scientific American magazine.
+Here is a sample, a problem is from the book "My Best Mathematical and Logic Puzzles" by the legendary <a target=_blank href="https://en.wikipedia.org/wiki/Martin_Gardner">Martin Gardner</a>, author of numerous books of entertaining and puzzling mathematics and, for 25 years, the Mathematical Games column in Scientific American magazine.

-This is problem 20 in the book, and starts with a little mathematical parlor trick.
+This is problem 20 in the book, a little mathematical parlor trick.

 ##### [The problem of the repetitious number](/rep-num/) &#x27aa;